 The Bottom Line: If you don’t mind a Houston, Texas address, this is the best value for your money as a virtual mailbox and forwarding service.
 One and two-year plans beat the pricing on any other service on this list.

-For those travelers who need a Canadian address, the best option I have been able to find (in fact, one of the only) is eSnail.
-Thankfully, even though your options are limited, it’s still a very good option as a virtual mailbox while you’re traveling.
+For those travelers who need a Canadian address, the best option I have been able to find is iPostal1.

 UK Post Box offers a number of UK addresses and PO Boxes, although the pricing for each depends on location.
 These can work well for both individuals and businesses and if you decide to go for a cheaper PO Box, the good news is that they offer what are known as “courier points” to make sure that you can have packages delivered (since they can’t be delivered to PO boxes).

 The second unique feature of UK Post Box is the ability to send mail.
-That’s right, you can write a letter, upload it to your account and have them print and mail it for you!
-Save money on postage by making it a domestic instead of international mail.
+You can write a letter, upload it to your account and have them print and mail it for you.
+Save money on postage by making it a domestic post instead of international mail.

 The Bottom Line: If you’re in the UK or need a UK address, UK Post Box is one of the only services you should consider.